Syringe pumps are used to modulate a small amount of liquid flows in a programmable, customizable and cost-effective fashion.1

 - Syringe pumps are fast and easy to use

-- Syringe pumps allow the user to define the total volume of fluid used in an experiment
+- Syringe pumps allow the user to define the total volume of fluid and deliver it in accurate speed.

 - Syringe pumps are capable of generating high pressures of several hundred bar